elifesciences/tech-team/incidents/2019-09-30-journal-cms-full-database.md

 ## Timeline

+2019-09-24 running Drupal 8.7 migration [takes much longer on prod](https://alfred.elifesciences.org/job/prod-journal-cms/368/) than on staging despite a almost identical database

-2019-09-29 ~21:15 a daily Salt highstate to update the server starts to run but hangs, probably upon writing to the database
+2019-09-29 ~21:15 a daily Salt highstate to update the server starts to run but hangs on `drush updatedb`, probably upon writing to the database

 13:34 @nlisgo runs a [production deployment](https://alfred.elifesciences.org/job/prod-journal-cms/373) but it fails to start because the previous update is still running